 • 2005-2011: The Timeless Music of Jerome Kern with emphasis on Show Boat; Johnny Mercer; Vernon Duke; Jule Styne; Dale Bruning

-• 2012: The Dale Bruning Trio with Bill Frisell and Michael Moore
+• 2012: Dale Bruning Trio with Special Guests Michael Moore and Bill Frisell.
+Double CD recorded titled Just Between Us.

 More than five decades, teaching approximately 1800 students.
 Some notable students include Bill Frisell, Mark Patterson, Margaret Slovak, Bob Gillis, Mark Simon and Rich Chiaraluce.